gcallah/BookReviews/musa.md

+261: al Gharbi admits can he opens his book highlighting his African-American heritage to learn authority to the text and to deflect criticism that would've been directed at it if it had been written by a white person.

+266: if a consecrated minority begins to question the beliefs of symbolic capitalists, the audience does not re-examine their own beliefs to determine if perhaps they got the interests of a minority group wrong: instead, they find a new voice from that group who will tell them what they want to hear, and consecrate that person.
+This happened to, for instance, Dave Chappelle, when he started saying things that symbolic capitalists did not want to hear.

+269: Musa points out that it is the white who are most privileged, the symbolic capitalists, who are most anxious to accuse others of not "checking their privilege," and to point the finger at the least privileged white people — the rural poor and working class whites — as being "the problem."

+Musa never really explains what he means by "racialized" inequalities.

+Educating people about "white privilege" only leads privileged whites to hold poor whites in greater contempt.

+Do poor rural whites actually have any "privilege" at all due to their race?
+Let's consider a poor railway person and poor black person from essentially identical family and economic backgrounds.

+There is lots of sound class based in analysis in the book: does the constant introduction of race actually aid this analysis, or only muddy the waters?

+Why is it "white supremacy" rather than "elite supremacy"?
+(Sam Kriss)

+The Son Also Rises: Gregory Clark

+Quit these racial discrepancies between black and whites perhaps not be fully explained by the fact that 200 years ago, 100% of elite families in the US were white, and 0% were black.
+And since elite status tends to persist over many generations, it is no surprise that today, much larger proportion of the elite or white than are black.

+The current economic system needs an underclass, and the urban black poor fill that role well.
+But so do the rural white poor.

 some unfortunate manager asked a couple of black cooks to come up with a lunch for African-American history month.
 And what they served was something like fried chicken, collard greens, black-eyed peas, and Kool-Aid.
 Now I regularly play